 1. Plan out your park visits.

 Some parks are better to visit on rainy days than others.
 At EPCOT, the only attraction that would close due to weather is Test Track.
 Most of the other rides — along with plenty of restaurants and shops — are located in Future World and are relatively close together so you wouldn’t have to walk far in the rain.
 However, Disney's Animal Kingdom wouldn’t be your best bet because many of its rides and animal exhibits are outdoors and close down for bad weather.
 Everything is more spread out, so you’d be caught longer in the rain.
-Based off the usual summer forecast, we’d recommend a plan that includes visiting Animal Kingdom in the morning and EPCOT in the afternoon.
+Based on the usual summer forecast, we’d recommend a plan that includes visiting Animal Kingdom in the morning and EPCOT in the afternoon.
 Magic Kingdom and Disney's Hollywood Studios each have a fair amount of indoor attractions.

 And while you're in planning mode, make sure you have access to a weather app with a radar feature.
 Because those afternoon storms can vary so much in location, we find that it's the easiest way to keep an eye on where and when to expect rain based on our current location (and when to put on those ponchos).